ohze/sbt-devops/README.md

 ```

 ## Usage
+1. install (see above) -> run `sbt sdSetup`
+2. (optional) customize `.scalafmt.conf, .github/workflows/{test.yml, release.yml}`
+3. (optional) remove some sbt settings that have been defined by sd-devops such as `publishTo`,.. see above.
+4. run `sbt +sdQA`
-You need manually setup secrets in your github repo setting:
+5. To auto release, you need manually setup secrets in your github repo setting:

 `Your github repo -> Settings -> Secrets -> New repository secret`
 #### sd-devops (private repo)